INS Godavari (F20): Incidents

 Pakistan Naval Ship Babur brushed with INS Godavari in June 2011 while escorting Egyptian ship MV Suez.
 This incident triggered a diplomatic row between India and Pakistan.

 Fate

 In 2014, a naval review board decided Godavari would be decommissioned the following year.
 After 32 years of service, she was decommissioned on 23 December 2015.
 A senior naval official said she would first be stripped of her weaponry and any salvageable fittings, and then most likely be sunk as a target ship.
+In October 2020, the frigate was sunk as a target in the Arabian Sea by the corvette INS Prabal.